-All winter hazards exist in Mason County and may be exacerbated in rural areas of the county.
+All winter hazards exist in Lake County and may be exacerbated due to the county's widely scattered population and rural nature.
 People may be snowed in for days before all of the roads can be cleared, potentially causing problems for special populations who have immediate needs.
 The County Road Commission is alert to trees that may be downed across roads in forested areas, and has equipment that can deal with such problems.
-Efforts taken by the County Road Commission and local municipalities, such as salting, de-icing and plowing, help maintain safe road conditions in order to reduce hazardous impacts of winter weather.
+Efforts taken by the County Road Commission, such as, salting, de-icing, and plowing, help maintain safe road conditions greatly helping to reduce hazardous impacts of winter weather.
 However, rural areas may be subjected to longer durations of impacts on transportation routes; depending on the road clearing strategies employed by local road agencies.
 The greatest concern with winter hazards seems to be the potential impacts upon transportation, electrical, and/or water and sewer infrastructure.
 When electric lines are downed, households may be without power for several days, resulting in significant economic loss and disruption of essential services in affected communities.

 By observing winter storm watches and warnings, adequate preparation can usually be made to reduce the impact of snowstorms on Michigan communities.
 Providing for the mass care and sheltering of residents left without heat or electricity, and mobilizing sufficient resources to clear blocked roads, are the primary challenges facing community officials.
-Severe winter weather has a propensity to affect Mason County.
+Severe winter weather has a propensity to affect Lake County.
 It should therefore plan and prepare for winter emergencies; including the identification of mass care facilities and necessary resources such as cots, blankets, food supplies and generators, as well as snow clearance and removal equipment and services.
 In addition, communities should develop debris management procedures (to include the identification of multiple debris storage, processing and disposal sites) so that the tree and other storm-related debris can be handled in the most expedient, efficient, and environmentally safe manner possible.